ethereum/EIPs/EIPS/eip-1.md

 February 1, 2016: EIP 1 has added editors, made draft improvements to process, and has merged with Master stream.

 March 21, 2018: Minor edits to accommodate the new automatically-generated EIP directory on [eips.ethereum.org](http://eips.ethereum.org/).

+May 29, 2018: A last call process was added.

 See [the revision history for further details](https://github.com/ethereum/EIPs/commits/master/EIPS/eip-1.md), which is also available by clicking on the History button in the top right of the EIP.